emichael/dslabs/labs/lab3-paxos/README.md

 Your system should guarantee *linearizability* of clients' commands.
-That is, from the perspective of the callers of clients' functions and the results they see, your implementation should be indistinguishable from a single, correct entity processing clients' commands in sequence.
+That is, from the perspective of the callers of clients' functions and the results they see, your implementation should be indistinguishable from a single, correct entity processing clients' commands in sequence (e.g., your `SimpleServer` from lab 1).
 Furthermore, your implementation should be able to process incoming commands and return results as long as a majority of servers can communicate with each other with "reasonable" message delay (and as long as the client can send a command to these servers).
 This means that it should be robust to dropped messages, as long as network connectivity is eventually restored.

 You should achieve this by implementing the multi-instance Paxos algorithm.
 Multi-instance Paxos can be viewed as a way for servers to agree on a shared log